Get started at UAS

 Associate of Science

 The Associate of Science degree will put you on track for a variety of Bachelor of Science degrees.
-Students complete foundational courses in math, lab sciences in biology, chemistry, and physics, as well all other General Education Requirements (GERs).
-These foundational courses and requirements are standardized across the state, and will transfer to any University of Alaska campus, or to other colleges and universities outside of the state.
+Students complete foundational courses in math, lab sciences in biology, chemistry, and physics, as well all other General Education Requirements.
+These courses and requirements are standardized across the state, and will transfer to any University of Alaska campus, or to other colleges and universities outside of the state.

 "Since my freshman year in high school, I’ve wanted to become an immigration lawyer.
 I know it will take lots of money, so I’ve set a goal to complete my prerequisites here at UAS."